leno12/GSoC2020/index.md

 # Implement new OAuth Provider and refactor Google Sign-In
 As a participant of the Google Summer of Code 2020 I helped Catrobat to implement new OAuth Provider (HWIOAuthBundle) and refactor Google Sign-In.
 I also added a support for Facebook and Apple Sign in.
 The process of logging in should be much easier for the users if they have already existing accout on some other platform like Google, Facebook, Apple.
+We also have less code now and it is much cleaner then before.
 ## Contribution
-I divided my work in the  followinf 4 steps.
+I did the implementation of my project in the following 4 steps
 ### Step 1 - Choose OAuth Provider
 First of all I needed to decide which OAuth provider we should implement.
 After some research I decided that I will implement the HWIOAuthBundle since this bundle is widely used, popular and has a great documentation.
 ### Step 2 - Install and Configure HWIOAuthBundle
-I installed and configured all files in order to get HWIOAuth fully working.
+I installed HWIOAuthBundle and configured all files in order to get it fully working.
 ### Step 3 - Add support for Facebook and Apple Login
 Besides refactoring and replacing the existing Google Sign In I also added support for the Facebook and Apple Sign In.
 Pocketcode Application is also available and popular on IOS platform because of that we also needed to add the Apple Sign in support.
-However HWIOAuthBundle didnt have a support for Apple Sign In so I needed to also extend the HWIOAuthBundle and create PR on their repository to make this possible.
+However, HWIOAuthBundle didn't have a support for Apple Sign In, so I needed to extend the HWIOAuthBundle and create PR on their repository to make this possible.
 Here is the link to that PR: [Apple Sign In support](https://github.com/hwi/HWIOAuthBundle/pull/1639)
 ### Step 4 - Remove unused OAuth stuff
 Since the new OAuth was fully working I needed to remove unused stuff left from the old OAuth provider.